Winning games for bounded geodesics in moduli spaces of quadratic differentials: Playing the Game in the Stratum

 If the condition $\inf_n n|T^n(p_1)-p_2|>0$ holds for any pair of discontinuities $p_1,p_2$ of $T$, we say $T$ is {\em badly approximable}.
 The following lemma connects the badly approximated condition for interval exchanges with the bounded condition for geodesics.

-\begin{lem} (Boshernitzan \cite[Pages 748-750]{dukeJ}) $T$ is badly approximable if and only if the Teichm\"uller geodesic corresponding to vertical direction is bounded for any zippered rectangle such that $T$ arises as the first return of the vertical flow to a transversal. \end{lem} See in particular the first equation on page 750, which relates the size of smallest interval bounded by discontinuities of $T^n$ and closeness to a saddle connection direction.
+\begin{lemma} (Boshernitzan \cite[Pages 748-750]{dukeJ}) $T$ is badly approximable if and only if the Teichm\"uller geodesic corresponding to vertical direction is bounded for any zippered rectangle such that $T$ arises as the first return of the vertical flow to a transversal. \end{lemma} See in particular the first equation on page 750, which relates the size of smallest interval bounded by discontinuities of $T^n$ and closeness to a saddle connection direction.
+That is, let $T$ be an IET that arises from first return to a transversal of a flow on a flat surface $q$.
+Assume that the smallest interval of continuity of $T^n$ is less than $\frac{\epsilon}{n}$ then where $v$ is a saddle connection on $q$ with length $O(n)$.
 Recall Theorem \ref{thm:equiv} relates closeness to saddle connection directions to boundedness of the Teichm\"uller geodesics.

 We now give the proof of Theorem~\ref{thm:iet}.
 For the same reason as above the set of bounded interval exchanges is not absolute winning.
 For strong winning, the proof is identical to the one for $\PMF$ except that now, using for example the the zippered rectangle construction, we can assume we have a small ball $B$ in the space of interval exchange transformations \cite{gauss}, a corresponding ball in some stratum $B'\subset Q^1(k_1,\ldots, k_n,+)$, such that each interval exchange transformation in $B$ arises from the first return to a horizontal transversal of some $\omega\in B'$, and conversely for each $\omega\in B'$, the first return to a horizontal transversal gives rise to a point in $B$.
 We can assume these transversals vary continuously.
 Again the map from holonomy coordinates in $B'$ to lengths in $B$ is given by projection onto horizontal coordinates.
 We now apply Lemma~\ref{ba is ba}, Theorem \ref{thm:fullspace} and Theorem~\ref{abstract thm}.